Mosquitoes

 - Garden ponds can be stocked with fish, as they destroy the mosquito larvae.

-A purely biological control agent containing "Bacillus thuringiensis israelensis (B.t.i.)" can be used in rain barrels that cannot be completely sealed or in garden ponds.
-The active ingredient specifically kills mosquito larvae without having any harmful effects on humans, wild animals, beneficial insects, fish or other organisms.
+In rain barrels that cannot be completely sealed, a purely biological mosquito repellent containing the active ingredient Bti can be used.
+This specifically kills mosquito larvae without having any harmful effects on humans, wild animals, beneficial insects, fish or other organisms.
 The water can be safely used for watering the garden.

 The city of Wiesbaden fights the pests

 It is important to combat mosquitoes so that neither exotic nor native mosquitoes can spread over large areas.
 The state capital of Wiesbaden is a member of the Kommunale Aktionsgemeinschaft zur Bekämpfung der Schnakenplage e.V., or KABS for short.
 The KABS carries out well-organized control measures in the flooding areas of the Rhine and in the city area - especially in Biebrich, Schierstein and Kostheim.
-This is largely successful in preventing mosquito infestation in open areas.
+This largely succeeds in preventing a plague of mosquitoes in open areas.

 Further information